ncsa/hydro_documentation/docs/source/user-guide/file-mgmt.rst

 Secure Copy [Mac and Windows]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Secure Copy (SCP) is built into all Mac and **most** Windows computers and can be used to securely transfer files between Hydro and other systems.
-You can find tutorials online for using scp.
-The information you need to use scp is:
+You can find tutorials online for using **scp**.
+The information you need to use **scp** is:

 - The full path name of the file(s) that you want to move.
 - The full path name of where you want the file(s) to go.